dberma02/budgee/README.md

 Please make sure you have installed Angular Cli, Ruby on Rails 5, and MySQL on your computer.
 From the `budgee` directory, run the rails command `rake db:create` to create the development and test databases.
 From the same directory, run the rails command `rake db:migrate` to run database migrations.
 Run `rails s` to launch the Rails server.
-You will need ther server to be running in the next few steps, for in the next few steps we will populate your local database with sample data via budgee's api endpoint.
+You will need ther server to be running in the next few steps, when we will populate your local database with sample data via budgee's api endpoint.

 From the`client` directiory, and run `npm install` to install all Angular2 dependencies.
 Move to the `budgee/setup` directory, and run `sh ./import_all` to load the sample data to your local database and to import bootstrap stylesheets.
 For the stylesheets to import, you will need wget installed on your computer.
-At this point, the web app should be ready to launch!
+After you've run `import_all.xs` the web app should be ready to launch!

 ### Usage:

 From the budgee directory, run `rails s` to launch the rails server on port 3000.
-From the `budgee/client` directory, run `ng serve` to launch the Angular2 server.
+From the `budgee/client` directory, run `ng serve` to launch the Angular2 server on port 4200.
 Open up `localhost:4200` on your web browser.

 ##### Rails API